Fitness enthusiasts think outside the gym during coronavirus

 “I like the idea that this is something that’s normal,” the 38-year-old radio producer said.
 "This is someone I know.
 This is something that’s familiar.”

-Beth Berglin, 40, director of a charity in Miami, was used to going to boot camp-style classes four mornings a week until last Thursday when she and her husband decided to stay at home as much as possible.
-Her gym closed over the weekend, but she is staying active through online classes from Burn Boot Camp.
+Beth Berglin, 40, director of a charity in Miami, was used to going to boot camp-style classes four mornings a week until authorities began urging residents to avoid gatherings and she her husband decided to stay at home as much as possible.
+Her gym closed earlier this month, but she is staying active through online classes from Burn Boot Camp.

 “Part of the reason we exercise is to have that mental break," she said.
 "I can’t imagine getting through this without having some form of physical activity.”

-Note: This story corrects the style on company name obè.
-It has been edited to clarify that Berglin stopped going to the gym earlier this month.